dotnet-campus/DirectShow.NET/directshowlib/Samples/Misc/GSSF/readme.txt

 100% true, but if you know the exception, you know the implications).

 - Signaling end of stream: When you have no more samples to send to the graph, return 1 (S_FALSE) from your callback.
-You can also return any HRESULT error you like.
-This will terminate the graph with an error.
+You can also return any HRESULT error you like, which will terminate the graph with an error.

 - Building the filter: The source to the filter is included.
 However, you will need to have the base class libraries.
 MS ships the code to the libraries, but does not include the actual LIB files, so you need to build them first.
 Then update this project to point to them.
+A pre-built release version of the filter is included (GSSF.ax).
+Make sure you  run "RegSvr32 GSSF.ax" before you use it.

+- To uninstall the filter, run "regsvr32 /u gssf.ax".

 - The code in the cpp file is pretty clean.
 It is based on the PushSource sample from the DXSDK, but there isn't much left of the original sample code (mostly class and file names).
 If you are comfortable at all with c++ code, this really isn't so bad to read.